Gretsch G2215-P90 Streamliner Junior Jet Club Review & Prices

 Gretsch G2215-P90 Streamliner Junior Jet Club's switch options

 As a 6 strings, Solid Body guitar with HP90 configuration and Passive pickups, we'd recommend it for genres like Hard Rock or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score